svengetsilverfincom/sf-templates/README.md

 # Silverfin Templating Language

 The Silverfin Templating Language (STL) is based on two technologies: [Liquid](https://shopify.github.io/liquid/) for logic and accessing content and [Markdown](https://daringfireball.net/projects/markdown/syntax) for styling.
 This guide aims to explain how these technologies can be used to create templates and texts and can be used as a reference to see where STL differs from the original technologies.
+Features from Liquid or Markdown that are not explicitly mentioned in this guide might work, but are not officially supported.

 ## Styling